Home » Recipes » Course » Salads » Creamy Caesar Potato Salad with Bacon

 Instructions

 2. Mix the Caesar dressing.
-Add 1 cup of aioli, 2 crushed garlic cloves, 1 tablespoon of miso paste, 1/2 tablespoon of fish sauce, 1 teaspoon of Dijon mustard, 1 tablespoon of ground black pepper and 1/2 cup of grated parmesan cheese into a mixing bowl.
-Use a fork to mix everything into a cohesive sauce, breaking up the miso paste with the fork as you go.
+To a bowl, add 1 cup of aioli, 2 crushed garlic cloves, 1 tablespoon of miso paste, 1/2 tablespoon of fish sauce, 1 teaspoon of Dijon mustard, 1 tablespoon of ground black pepper and 1/2 cup of grated parmesan cheese.
+Use a fork to mix until smooth and well combined, breaking up the miso as you go.
 Set aside.

 Notes